HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 -13- Minutes 7-24-84

-OPEN •SPACE ACQUISITION (continued)
+OPEN SPACE ACQUISITION (continued)

-(d) Analysis of Immediate, Revenue:..:Gener:ation Potential:
+(d) Analysis of Immediate, Revent:e_Gerieration Potential:

-South School.
+South 'School.
 Memorandum from Joan Noon, General Services

-Director'dated July 18, 1984..
+Director dated July 18, 1984..

 ACTION - To approve the staff recommendation as stated

-in the subject memorandum.
+in the subject memorandumand

 Motion Wood,. second Cioffi.
 So ordered noting the "NO"

-votesof Councilman DeBellis and Mayor Brutsch
+,,of Councilman DeBellis and Mayor Brutsch

-14. CERTIFICATION OF RESULTS OF SIGNATURE VERIFICATION OF PEOPLE'S
+14. CERTIFICATION OF RESULTS OF SI"GNATURE VERIFICATION OF PEOPLE'S

 INITIATIVE TO AMEND THE OPEN SPACE ELEMENT OF THE GENERAL PLAN